What is Agentic AI?

 4. Agent Executes Action: Finally, the agent carries out any necessary actions to fully complete the task the user requests.

+There are different types of AI-powered agents, which are the fundamental building blocks of agentic systems.
 Let’s take a closer look at the components of an agent.
 An AI agent within an agentic system consists of three main components:

 • A prompt